rheslip/DaisySP_Teensy/README.md

 DaisySP uses floating point for all DSP operations and as such will run slowly on the Teensy 3.x - this has not been tested.
 On a Teensy 4.x each DaisySP function consumes roughly 1% of the CPU so you could create a polyphonic synth with 10 oscillators, 10 envelope generators and 10 filters and still have lots of CPU left.
 The sine oscillator uses up more CPU since its implemented as a trig function.
 DaisySP has antialiased polyblep oscillators which are quite CPU efficient.

-This implementation creates DaisySP as a Teensy Audio object.
-Currently it supports one instance of a DaisySP object - more may be possible but I'm not good enough with C++ to figure it out.
-A DaisySP object is a Teensy Audio synth - it has no inputs and it outputs a single stream of audio samples which can be processed by other Teensy audio objects.
+This implementation adds a DaisySP Teensy Audio synth object to the Teensy Audio library.
+An Audio Library synth object has no inputs and it outputs a single stream of audio samples.
+The library currently supports only one instance of a DaisySP object - more may be possible but I'm not good enough with C++ to figure it out.
 The simplest setup is a DaisySP object to the Teensy Audio Sheild object which is set up like this:

 AudioSynthDaisySP synth;  // create the daisysp synth audio object